-- Yes, your commands are being logged! - Essentially, the history command allows you to see the last commands used by the current user. - When using Bash, the file ~/.bash\history will be updated at the end of your session. - You can bypass this by clearing the current session's history: - s history -c
+- Yes, your commands are being logged! - Essentially, the history command allows you to see the last commands used by the current user. - The file ~/.bash_history will be updated at the end of your session (when using Bash). - You can bypass this by clearing the current session's history: - \$ history -c